- Search The Registry

 Born in Honey Grove, TX, Samuel Blythe Price grew up in Waco, where he learned to play alto saxophone.
 Portia Pittman, the daughter of Booker T. Washington was his piano teacher in Dallas.
 His career began in 1925 when he joined the Alphone Trent Orchestra as a Charleston dancer.
 Soon after he was leading his own big band in Dallas.
 In the 1920s, he performed with Benny Long, Lem Johnson, Leonard Chadwick, and in 1927, he toured with the Let’s Go Show.

-Until 1957, Price’s charm and playing brought him to Europe more than once and he acquired two nightclubs in the Dallas area.
+Until 1957, Price’s charm and playing brought him to Europe and he acquired two nightclubs in the Dallas area.
 He then moved back to New York and recorded several albums, including "Blues and Boogie" (1955) and "The Price is Right" (1956).
 During the 1960s, he left the music business briefly to work in community affairs and run his Down Home Meat Products Company.
 Upon returning to the stage and studio, Price played with a group called Two-Tenor Boogie, recording "Midnight Boogie" (1969), "Fire" (1975), "Black Beauty" (1979), and "Play it Again Sam" (1983).

 His best major appearance was at the Weill Recital Hall at Carnegie Hall as part of the 1991 JVC Jazz Festival.
 Sammy Price died in April 1992.